-In accordance with Section 307C of the Corporations Act 2001, I declare that, to the best of my knowledge and belief, during the year ended 30 June 2020 there have been no contraventions of:
+In accordance with section 307C of the Corporations Act 2001, I am pleased to provide the following declaration of independence to the directors of Wentworth District Capital Limited.
+As the lead audit partner for the audit of the financial report for the year ended 30 June 2022, I declare that, to the best of my knowledge and belief, there have been no contraventions of:

-- (i) The auditor independence requirements of the Corporations Act 2001 in relation to the audit, and - (ii) Any applicable code of professional conduct in relation to the audit.
+- (i) The auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (ii) Any applicable code of professional conduct in relation to the audit.